odoo/o-spreadsheet/doc/integrating/integration.md

 ## Getting Started

-Here is the shortest example to use o-spreadsheet in an Owl application:
+Here is the shortest example to use o-spreadsheet.

 ```typescript
 const { Spreadsheet, Model } = o_spreadsheet;